dolittle/Home/Documentation/core_values.md

 With this in hand, we work hard to understand the persona; who are we building for and what is the effect of building something.

+## Embracing change

+The world is constantly changing, so should software.
+Adapting to new knowledge, new opportunities and new challenges is how the world has always moved on.
+It is therefor a vital piece of Dolittle to be able to embrace this change.
+This is a mindset and something we strongly believe in, and is also something we stribe towards in our codebase; making it possible to adapt and change to new requirements without having to recreate everything.